Current state of HIS adoption in SEA and APAC

 Upcoming trend on using HIS and Healthtech

-- The use of AI, ML and predictive analytics to support accurate diagnosis and personalized treatment plans.
+- AI, ML, and predictive analytics supporting accurate diagnosis and personalized treatment

-- Wearable health devices integration to gather data for your HIS and remote healthcare.
+- Wearable health device integration feeding real-time data into HIS

 Wrapping up